urbanopt/urbanopt.github.io/README.md

   attr_accessor :site_area,......., :number_of_occupants
 ```

-2. initalize an instance variable number_of_occupants by adding it to the initialize methoid.
+2. initialize an instance variable number_of_occupants by adding it to the initialize method.

 ```ruby
   def initialize(hash = {})